 September 19 – Freeman’s Farm

 Was Burgoyne’s OBJECTIVE clearly defined? - No. Burgoyne’s lack of intelligence resulted in his plan to attack with three separate columns that were unable to support each other.
-This action did not represent a clearly defined vision Burgoyne seems to be just throwing out his troops, and letting the resulting situation dictate his next action.
+This action did not represent a clearly defined vision.
+Burgoyne seems to be just throwing out his troops, and letting the resulting situation dictate his next action.
 At best, his objective seemed to be defeat the American Army and seize Albany.
 A better intelligence gathering operation and a better defined attack plan was in order for Burgoyne’s decreasing forces.
 While his Western column was weighted in hopes of enveloping his opponent, there was no coordination with the other two columns.
 Thus, instead of a deliberate, MASSED attack on the Americans, the British essentially conducted a dispersed, movement to contact.
 (FM 3-90, CH 4).

 Did Gates have the correct plan of keeping his forces in place at the fortifications on Bemis Height? - While it may be said that by keeping his forces behind the fortifications gave his soldiers an advantage, given that a portion of the Army was untrained militia, Gates was violating the POW of Offensive.
 Since he was giving up the initiative to Burgoyne, he was allowing Burgoyne the choices of when and where to attack.
 Any advantage that the fortifications gave to the Americans (which in Gates defense, had been proven at Bunker Hill) could have been taken away from him by the British ability to occupy high ground to the west, and destroy those fortifications with their combat multiplier – Artillery.
 The ability of the British to outflank the Americans had also been proven at Long Island.